Murray scores 39 as Nuggets rout Grizzlies 131-114

 TIP-INS

-Grizzlies: Morant scored 13 points. … Valanciunas has reached double figures in 12 straight games. … Memphis had made at least 10 3-pointers in seven straight games, matching the franchise record set in March of last season. … Entered the game leading the NBA with 55 points in the paint per game.
+Grizzlies: Valanciunas has reached double figures in 12 straight games. … Memphis has made at least 10 3-pointers in seven straight games, matching the franchise record set in March of last season. … Entered the game leading the NBA with 55 points in the paint per game.
 Managed only 40 against the Nuggets.

 UP NEXT